-The Northwest Local School District uses ProgressBook as an online grade book in grades 2 - 12.
-ProgressBook is a classroom management solution that integrates the grade book, attendance, and parent communication into one comprehensive, web-based system.
-The Parent Access Web Site is a component of ProgressBook that enables parents and students to view grade/attendance information.
-The Parent Access Web Site displays student grade averages, progress details, report cards, attendance, schedule, homework, classroom information, events, and other school information in read-only format.
+The Northwest Local School District uses Infinite Campus as an online grade book in grades 2 - 12.
+Infinite Campus is a classroom management solution that integrates the grade book, attendance, student behavior reporting and parent communication into one comprehensive, web-based system.
+The Parent Access Web Site is a component of Infinite Campus that enables parents and students to view grades and attendance information.
+The Parent Access Web Site displays student grade averages, progress details, report cards, attendance, schedules, homework, classroom information, events, and other school information in read-only format.
 A letter containing step-by-step login procedures as well as username and passwords will be sent home early in the school year.
 Please take advantage of this great tool to stay abreast of your student's attendance and grades.